 The System also participates in the Comprehensive Hospital Increased Reimbursement Program (CHIRP), which added a quality component to the existing Uniform Hospital Rate Increase Program (UHRIP), a directed payment program that ended on August 31, 2021.
 Participating hospitals may opt into this second component.
 Under CHIRP, HHSC directs managed care organizations in a service delivery area to provide a uniform percentage rate increase to all hospitals within a particular class of hospitals.
-CHIRP will require annual approval by CMS and has been approved through August 31, 2024.
-Revenue from CHIRP is recognized as a component of net patient service revenue in the accompanying statement of revenues, expenses, and changes in net position.
+CHIRP will require annual approval by CMS and has been approved through August 31, 2025.
+Beginning on September 1, 2024, HHSC provided for a third component to CHIRP, Alternative Participating Hospital Reimbursement for Improving Quality Award (APHRIQA), that provides an additional pay-for-performance component open to urban and children's hospitals for state fiscal year 2025.
+The System has not recognized any revenue from APHRIQA as of September 30, 2024.
+Revenue from CHIRP is recognized as a component of net patient service revenue in the accompanying statements of revenues, expenses, and changes in net position.

 The System recognizes all funds received under these programs as operating revenues in the year applicable to the funds.
-Any amounts related to that year that are not received as of fiscal year-end are recorded as receivables and reflected in other current assets in the accompanying statement of net position.
+Any amounts related to that year that are not received as of fiscal year-end are recorded as receivables and reflected in other current assets in the accompanying statements of net position.
 These receivables can be subject to adjustments that are reflected in the year they become known.
-The System recorded no material adjustments for the year ended September 30, 2023, for prior years' programs.
-The System's financial statements reflect receivables of \$435 million at September 30, 2023, related to these programs.
+The System recorded no material adjustments for the year ended September 30, 2024 for prior years' programs.
+The System's financial statements reflect receivables of approximately \$44 million and \$435 million at September 30, 2024 and 2023, respectively related to these programs.

 The System also participates in a Local Provider Participation Fund (LPPF) in Harris County.
 The System acts as the administrator of the LPPF by assessment and collection of mandatory payments from hospitals in Harris County.
 These payments are to be used to fund intergovernmental transfers representing the state's share of supplemental Medicaid funding programs.
-As the System acts as a conduit for these funds, the receipts and intergovernmental transfers are not recognized as revenue and expense in the statement of revenues, expenses and changes in net position.
-As of September 30, 2023, the System held \$32 million in LPPF funds which is reported as restricted cash in the statement of net position.
-At September 30, 2023, the System had \$45 million in intergovernmental transfer liability of which \$32 million related to LPPF, and the residual related to intergovernmental transfers required for private providers.
+As the System acts as a conduit for these funds, the receipts and intergovernmental transfers are not recognized as revenue and expense in the statements of revenues, expenses, and changes in net position.
+As of September 30, 2024 and 2023, the System held approximately \$59 million and \$32 million, respectively, in LPPF funds which is reported as restricted cash in the statements of net position.
+At September 30, 2024 and 2023, the System had approximately \$73 million and \$45 million, respectively, in intergovernmental transfer liability, of which approximately \$59 million and \$32 million, respectively, related to LPPF, and the residual related to intergovernmental transfers required for private providers.

-Note 5: Assets Limited as to Use or Restricted
+Note 5.
+Assets Limited as to Use or Restricted

 Assets limited as to use or restricted represent those assets whose use has been legally restricted related to the 2010 and 2016 refunding and revenue bond issues (50.0% of the greatest debt service requirement scheduled to occur); unspent bond proceeds; funds restricted by donors; or funds designated by the Board for other uses.
-Investments in U.S. Treasury, agency and instrumentality obligations are carried at fair value and investments in non-negotiable certificates of deposit are carried at amortized cost.
+Investments in U.S. Treasury, agency, and instrumentality obligations are carried at fair value and investments in non-negotiable certificates of deposit are carried at amortized cost.